stefanprodan/timoni/docs/bundle.md

 #### URL

+The `instance.module.url` is a required field that specifies the source of the module.
+It can be either an OCI repository address (preferred) or a local path to a module (useful during development).

-The `instance.module.url` is a required field that specifies the OCI repository address where the module is published.
-The `url` field must be in the format `oci://<registry-host>/<repo-name>`.
+When using an OCI repository, the `url` field must be in the format `oci://<registry-host>/<repo-name>`.

+When using a Local path, the `url` field must be in the format `file://path/to/module`.

+!!! tip Relative paths

+    Relative paths are always computed relatively to the path of the bundle file containing the value.

 #### Version